ahmadi-hossein/ahmadi-hossein/README.md

 ---

 ## ⚡ A Little More About Me
 Pragmatic, impact-driven, and big on **trust**.
-I like turning messy data into decisions and shipping **reliable, explainable ML**—especially in healthcare.
+I like turning messy data into decisions and shipping **reliable, explainable ML** especially in healthcare.

 **Principles:** Start simple → prove value → scale • Reproducibility by default • Earned complexity only.